FederAndInk/my_projects/infinitime_calendar_events.md

 It was a problem with the companion app somehow caching the discovered services and characteristics, it was solved by removing the device and readding it on the companion app.

+### Flashing DFU on a sealed PineTime

+After the development on the wired devkit using OpenOcd to do the flashing came the time to update a sealed unit with OTA and DFU.
+The project was build using the nrf5-sdk version 17.1.0 (latest at the moment).
+Unfortunately right after the transfert the bootloader wouldn't launch the firmware and just instantly rollback to the previous one.
+The problem was with the nrf5-sdk, version [15.3.0_59ac345](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/nRF5_SDK_15.3.0_59ac345.zip) must be used in order for the firmware to launch successfully.